TorchLean

 • native runtime kernels behind explicit assumptions.

-This separation does not make native kernels disappear from the trust story.
-It makes the trust story precise.
+This separation does not make native kernels disappear from the trusted base.
+It makes the boundary precise.
 A theorem can say whether it is about real semantics, executable binary32 semantics, or a native backend related to those semantics by a stated bridge.

 Use PyTorch when you need the full production ecosystem: broad model coverage, mature GPU kernels, distributed training, pretrained checkpoints, and standard deployment integrations.